bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```handlebars
 {{dynamicComponent path}}
 ```
-Inserts dynamic partial at the path passed in.
+Inserts a dynamic partial in the specified path.

 #### Parameters